BoxGroup closes on $255M across two funds to back startups at their earliest stages – TechCrunch

 It has seen a number of impressive exits over the years, proving an eye that can detect winners before the winners themselves may even realize it.
 In fact, it’s that early faith in companies that partner David Tisch believes has been key to BoxGroup’s success.

 “If you’re starting a company and you’re going to raise money, that first yes is the hardest.
-And it’s the one that gives you the confidence, the excitement – to know that there’s somebody out there that’s going to believe in this and give you money for it,” Partner David Tisch told TechCrunch.
+And it’s the one that gives you the confidence, the excitement — to know that there’s somebody out there that’s going to believe in this and give you money for it,” Tisch told TechCrunch.
 “We really do try to pride ourselves on being that first yes on a regular basis.
 So the earlier we meet companies, the better.”

 Today, BoxGroup is announcing it has beefed up its war chest so that it can be that “first yes” to more companies with the closure of two new funds totaling $255 million of capital.
-BoxGroup Five is the firm’s fifth early stage fund, and is aimed at investing in emerging tech companies at the pre-seed and seed stages.
+BoxGroup Five is the firm’s fifth early-stage fund, and is aimed at investing in emerging tech companies at the pre-seed and seed stages.
 BoxGroup Strive is its second opportunity fund that will back companies in their subsequent follow-on rounds.
 Each fund amounts to $127.5 million.

-Over the years, BoxGroup has made over 300 investments including having invested in the earliest rounds of Ro, Plaid, Airtable, Workrise, Scopely, Bowery Farms, Ramp, Titan, Warby Parker, Classpass, Guideline and Glossier.
+Over the years, BoxGroup has made more than 300 investments, including having invested in the earliest rounds of Ro, Plaid, Airtable, Workrise, Scopely, Bowery Farms, Ramp, Titan, Warby Parker, ClassPass, Guideline and Glossier.
 It has had a number of impressive exits in Flatiron Health, PillPack, Matterport, Oscar, Mirror, Bark, Bread and Trello.

 Besides being the first firm to write Plaid a check, BoxGroup was also the first investor in PillPack, which ended up selling to Amazon for just under $1 billion in 2018.

-BoxGroup Five – the firm’s early-stage fund – will invest in about 40 to 50 new companies a year with investments ranging from $250,000 to $1 million.
+BoxGroup Five will invest in about 40 to 50 new companies a year with investments ranging from $250,000 to $1 million.

 “We want to be the second or third biggest check in a round,” Tisch said.